3. Prophylactic Dentistry:

 –Veterinarian Inspection: the veterinarian inspects the dental chart, and has a second look at the oral cavity and teeth surfaces to make sure all tartar has been removed, and no dental lesions have been overlooked.

--Extra Procedures: the veterinarian will contact the owner if permission has not already been given, before proceeding with any dental extraction, gum therapy or mass removal (e.g. benign epulis).
+–Extra Procedures: the veterinarian will contact the owner if permission has not already been given, before proceeding with any dental extractions, gum therapy or mass removal (e.g. benign epulis).

--Dental Polishing and Fluoride Therapy: the technician then proceeds by polishing all dental surfaces and finishes by applying a fluoride treatment for a few minutes.
+–Dental Polishing: the technician then proceeds by polishing all dental surfaces.

 For more information click on Veterinary Oral Health council